 The Big Four Economic Indicators: Real Personal Income in April

-Note: This commentary has been updated to include yesterday's release of the April data for Real Personal Income Less Transfer Receipts.
+Note: This commentary has been updated to include this morning's release of the April data for Real Personal Income Less Transfer Receipts.

 Official recession calls are the responsibility of the NBER Business Cycle Dating Committee, which is understandably vague about the specific indicators on which they base their decisions.
 This committee statement is about as close as they get to identifying their method.

 There is, however, a general belief that there are four big indicators that the committee weighs heavily in their cycle identification process.
 They are:

 - Nonfarm Employment

 Personal Income (excluding Transfer Receipts) in April rose 0.30% and is up 3.9% year-over-year.
 However, when adjusted for inflation using the BEA's PCE Price Index, Real Personal Income (excluding Transfer Receipts) MoM was at 0.08%.
 The real number is up 1.9% year-over-year.
 Revisions were made to figures for October through March.

 A Note on the Excluded Transfer Receipts: These are benefits received for no direct services performed.
 They include Social Security, Medicare & Medicaid, Unemployment Assistance, and a wide range other benefits, mostly from government, but a few from businesses.
 Here is an illustration of Transfer Receipts as a percent of Personal Income.